-The mission of the School Psychology PhD program is to prepare health-service providers who apply scientific exploration and data-based decision-making in schools or other settings to support the academic development and psychological well-being of children and youth.
+Welcome to Baylor’s School Psychology Ph.D. program webpage.
+This is an exciting time to be a school psychologist, as there is a critical need to support children and adolescents with mental health and academic challenges.
+A Ph.D. in school psychology allows you this valuable opportunity.
+The faculty are excited to share information about the program.
+The mission of the School Psychology Ph.D. program is to prepare health-service providers who apply scientific exploration and data-based decision-making in schools or other settings to support the academic development and psychological well-being of children and youth.
 The program also emphasizes preparation of graduates for academic and scholarly careers, leadership roles in schools, clinics, and other community settings.

-An emphasis on evidence-based practices and professional preparation insures that students develop necessary skills to both provide psychological services and conduct research related to answering psychological and educational problems.
+An emphasis on evidence-based practices and professional preparation ensures that students develop necessary skills to both provide psychological services and conduct research related to answering psychological and educational problems.

-Professional preparation provided by the School Psychology PhD is founded on the ethical codes and professional standards of the American Psychological Association and the National Association of School Psychologists, as well as the Texas State Board of Examiners of Psychologists rules of practice.
-The program is currently approved by the National Association of School Psychologists and intends to seek accreditation from the American Psychological Association.
+Professional preparation provided by the School Psychology Ph.D. is founded on the ethical codes and professional standards of the American Psychological Association (APA) and the National Association of School Psychologists (NASP), as well as the Texas State Board of Examiners of Psychologists rules of practice.
+The Ph.D. program is relatively new and is not accredited by APA or NASP at this time.